How To Prepare For Vanlife With A Baby

 Okay let’s dive straight into one of the most important practicalities when it comes to vanlife with a baby.
 Where will your little new addition sleep?

 Now this will vary depending on whether you are planning on co-sleeping or not.
 If you are, you simply need to make sure that you have a bed big enough for all of you.
-If not, you’ll need to create a safe separate area.
+If not, you’ll need to create a safe seperate area.

 We did this by making one of our seats into a convertible cot so we could dismantle it easily.
 It’s a pretty simple design.
 We simply bought a custom size cot mattress and added a slide in/out front to stop her rolling out.
 It’s not a huge space but it does the job.